Thomas Dumaresq: Issue with Privateers

 On 3 June 1777 Dumaresq was found guilty of impressment by the Court of Common Pleas of Antigua and had to pay £950 what is approximately £160,000 in today's currency.
 To Dumaresq's luck, Lord Sandwich brought forth the government's plan to deal with the issue of illegal privateering altogether.
 Privateer Commissions would be granted by the colonial governors to all current illegal privateers and them would be able to keep their prizes they have already taken.
 The only condition was that all charges against all naval officers were dropped.
 If Dumaresq's charges were not dropped it could have had distress effects for the navy that could result in a reluctance of naval officers to sign-on new seamen due to fear of being charged with of impressment.

 Battle of the Saintes

 Thomas Dumaresq, who was a Captain at the time of the Battle of the Saintes, which was a battle in the West Indies between the British Navy and French Navy.
-Dumaresq Commanded the HMS Repulse in the center under Admiral Sir George Rodney.
+Dumaresq Commanded HMS Repulse in the center under Admiral Sir George Rodney.
 His crew, what is described by Edward Fraser as "smart set of Guernsey lads" would suffer 3 deaths and 11 wounded.
-In the aftermath of the Battle of the Saintes Dumaresq, now in command of the HMS Alfred would take part of the Battle of the Mona Passage under Rear-Admiral Sir Samuel Hood.
+In the aftermath of the Battle of the Saintes Dumaresq, now in command of HMS Alfred would take part of the Battle of the Mona Passage under Rear-Admiral Sir Samuel Hood.